anujsolania/TODO-app/README.md

 ## Todo Website
 - SIGNUP/LOGIN/LOGOUT
-- create/remove/markAsComplete the TODOS
+- CRUD operations with TODOS
 - used MERN stack for building